-Some men who experience the condition intermittently sometimes like to have a small supply of a treatment like Viagra on standby, to help them get through the odd night where things aren't going their way.
+Some men who experience the condition intermittently may think about turning to ED treatment to help them get through the odd night where things aren't going their way.

 But a disadvantage of using ED treatment ‘recreationally’ suggested by one study is that it may have a deleterious effect on confidence, therefore leading the user to become psychologically reliant upon it.

 But even in those instances where problems only arise sporadically, there are several non-medicinal measures you can take to improve your erectile health, and reduce the chances of encountering problems.